Cisgender, non-binary, gender-fluidity — it seems that every day, we’re hearing about more and more about aspects related to gender identity.

 Gender identity as a concept was popularized by John Money in the 1960s.
 He founded the Gender Identity Clinic at Johns Hopkins University and formulated, defined, and coined the term “gender role” and later expanded it to gender-identity/role.

 The dictionary’s inclusion of the singular “they” as a nonbinary pronoun in 2019 illustrated a shift in society’s evolution in acceptance of gender identity.

-In the last installment UCF’s three-part video series in celebration of LGBT History Month, senior instructor Leandra Preston ’98 ’02MA ’15PhD guides us through gender, gender identity and gender expression.
+In the last installment UCF’s three-part video series in celebration of Pride Month, senior instructor Leandra Preston ’98 ’02MA ’15PhD guides us through gender, gender identity and gender expression.

 Preston has served as an instructor for the women’s and gender studies program at UCF for nearly two decades.
 She earned her bachelor’s and master’s degrees in English and her doctorate in texts and technology.
 Her research encompasses various aspects of technology and bodies, including studying the use of beauty technologies, such as airbrushing in photo-editing programs or cosmetic procedures, to uphold or resist gender norms.

 Interested in learning more?
 Below are resources available to students on campus and beyond.